-Students should notify the editors of the journals to which they are submitting their manuscripts that their submission is derived from their dissertation and will be published electronically as a dissertation in the www.scholar repository system (described below).
+Students should notify the editors of the journals to which they are submitting their manuscripts that their submission is derived from their dissertation and will be published electronically as a dissertation in the wvuScholar repository system (described below).
 Some journals offer a click-through portal on their websites to obtain permissions.
 However, the above language can also be inserted into a cover letter requesting author rights to archive an open access copy in their school's institutional repository, as an author addendum to accompany a publishing contract.
 Some publishers will grant rights for students to include a facsimile version of your published work, while others may request that you use a "pre-print" version of the accepted manuscript from your dissertation.
 In cases where one or more of the three papers in the JAF dissertation are already published, students will need to get permission from the journal to reprint the articles) as part of the dissertation.
 Some journals have explicit statements to this effect on the website near the Guide to Authors.
 For other journals, this will require a letter to the editor of the journal.
 Permission to reprint is nearly always provided but may take some time to receive.
-Do not wait until the last minute to secure this information.
-Evidence of permission can be included in an appendix to the dissertation.